Amanda Knox: Via della Pergola 7

-Knox had come to Perugia for its universities and because it had fewer tourists than Florence, a more popular destination for foreign students.
+Knox went to Perugia for its universities and because it had fewer tourists than Florence, a more popular destination for foreign students.
 Knox lived in a four-bedroom, ground-floor apartment at Via della Pergola 7 with three other women.
 Her flatmates were Meredith Kercher (a British exchange student) and two Italian trainee lawyers in their late twenties, one of whom was Filomena Romanelli.
 Kercher and Knox moved in on September 10 and 20, 2007, respectively, meeting each other for the first time.
 Knox was employed part-time at a bar, Le Chic, which was owned by a Congolese-French man, Diya Patrick Lumumba.
 Kercher's English female friends saw relatively little of Knox, who preferred to socialize with Italians.

 Giacomo Silenzi, who lived in a walk-out semi-basement apartment of the building, shared an interest in music with Kercher and Knox and often visited their apartment.
 Returning home at 2 a.m. one night in mid-October, Knox, Kercher, Silenzi, and another basement resident met a basketball court acquaintance of the Italians, Rudy Guede, in the basement apartment.
 At 4:30 a.m.
 Kercher left, saying she was going to bed, and Knox followed her out.
 Guede spent the rest of the night in the basement.
 Knox recalled a second night out with Kercher and Silenzi in which Guede joined them in the basement apartment.

 Three weeks before her death, Kercher went with Knox to the EuroChocolate festival.
 On October 20, Kercher became romantically involved with Silenzi after going to a nightclub with him as part of a small group that included Knox.
 Guede visited the basement later that day.
 On October 25, Kercher and Knox went to a concert, where Knox met Raffaele Sollecito, a 23-year-old software engineering student.
 Knox began spending her time at his flat, a five-minute walk from Via della Pergola 7.